-Like many stationers I'm offering a FREE digital 'change the date' jpeg for you to email to your guests.
-I'm also offering A6 (postcard size) eco-friendly 'change the date' cards with recycled, kraft envelopes for £1.50 each.
+Like many stationers I'm offering digital 'change the date' announcements for you to email to your guests.
+I'm also offering A6 (postcard size) eco-friendly 'change the date' cards with recycled, kraft envelopes.
 However, before you make any stationery decisions read through my top tips to help you choose the right option for you.

 1. Hold fire on printed 'change the date' cards

 Wait a little before rushing and printing a load of 'change the date' cards.
 Make sure you know with a high level of certainty that your new date has been agreed and nailed down.
 Get written confirmation from your key suppliers such as venue, photographer, caterers and so on.
 If you're keen to get something to guests quickly consider sending a digital 'change the date'.